 The festival takes place at Uenodai Slope in the evening from 7.30 pm to 8.30 pm, provided that weather conditions allow it.
 Access is free.

-There are some shuttle busses from hotels around the resort, for example, from Zao Shiko Hotel.
+There are some shuttle buses from hotels around the resort, for example, from Zao Shiko Hotel.
 You need to book a place on the bus though.

 In typical festival fashion, there are some food stalls and some stalls that sell hot drinks and hot sake.